Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Brother Terence Helikaon Nunis: Please refer to the article posted then.
 Interestingly, it was posted by a non-Muslim; the article was written by another convert.

-Brother Abu Salih: Brother Jonathan AC Brown, although you had a disagreement with Brother Ayman bin Khaled, I think you would be interested to read his analysis on the matter: A Refutation on the Doubt Regarding Sayyidatina Aishah’s (r.a.)
+Brother Abu Salih: Brother Jonathan AC Brown, although you had a disagreement with Brother Ayman bin Khaled, I think you would be interested to read his analysis on the matter: A Refutation of the Doubt Regarding Sayyidatina Aishah’s (r.a.)
 Age When Married.
 I suggest the original poster read it as well.
 I am also interested to hear what he has to say about the age of Joseph and Maryam (a.s.) as per Biblical analysis, which would also make Biblical figures “paedophiles”.
 The criticisms regarding Shaykh Hisham ibn ‘Urwah (r.a.) are addressed in the analysis I posted.

 Brother Terence Helikaon Nunis: The age of Joseph is irrelevant, by the way, since he likely did not exist, and was a fabrication.
 I came to that conclusion while I was still a Catholic theologian, and that is one of the reasons I left Catholicism, and came to Islam.

 Brother Fahim Ayman Faruk: Brother Terence Helikaon Nunis, I am not knowledgeable enough on the science of ahadits to contribute here.
 What I can say is that Islamic principles are universal, however sometimes application is contingent upon circumstantial context.
-Further, even for Rasulullah (s.a.w.), such a practice, even on the views the accept the account of a younger age of marriage of Sayyidatina ‘Aishah (r.a.), was an exception Enjoined by Allah (s.w.t.)
+Further, even for Rasulullah (s.a.w.), such a practice, even on the views that accept the account of a younger age of marriage of Sayyidatina ‘Aishah (r.a.), was an exception Enjoined by Allah (s.w.t.)
 Himself.
 The premise is that puberty had been reached, and sufficient psychosocial maturation had undergone.

 There are ahadits in which 14-year-old boys participated in war, and yet, the factual nature of those ahadits does not entail that we automatically allow 14-year-olds to do so in a modern industrial context.
 My point, therefore, is that while some scholars used the opinion of a younger marriage age to permit marriage to 6 or 9-year-old girls in general, this is not necessarily entailed even by accepting that Sayyidatina ‘Aishah (r.a.) was; they would need to establish many other details, and bear in mind even principles that apply to adults under modern secular-liberal definitions who are seeking marriage, still apply like for men - being a just wali, able to provide, and so forth.

-That is patently fallacious and so, I believe it is also not grounds for the charge of paedophilia, not to mention the accepted psychiatric definition requires one to predominantly or even significantly prefer prepubescent children sexually.
+That is patently fallacious and so, I believe, it is also not grounds for the charge of paedophilia, not to mention the accepted psychiatric definition requires one to predominantly or even significantly prefer prepubescent children sexually.

 Additionally, if objective moral values and truths exist because Allah (s.w.t.)
 Exists, and Rasulullah (s.a.w.) is a perfect example, then even any exceptional acts he committed, though they may not apply to all, cannot be said to be immoral or lewd or described in some derogatory way, as a principle.
 Now, this principle coexists with other principles such as, we cannot ascribe false practices to the Messenger (s.a.w.), so I am not stating it as a fallacy of affirming the consequent, the age of Sayyidatina ‘Aishah (r.a.).
 Rather, I mention it as an important reminder of our moral epistemology.
-The fithrah is a compass, but not fool proof, especially depending on one’s conditioning.
+The fithrah is a compass, but not foolproof, especially depending on one’s conditioning.
 Subjective ethical outrage is just that.

 Lastly, this was not a primary point, but you caught my eye when you mentioned your conversion from Catholicism.
 Masha’Allah.
 Yet, you are not following an unverified text, or an unfalsifiable tradition even when you do “follow”.
-Your critical thinking is important though, especially because you rightfully mention that each camp may make unsubstantiated claims of what the majority believed throughout history, and these claims should be investigated via the proper channels.
+Your critical thinking is important, though, especially because you rightfully mention that each camp may make unsubstantiated claims of what the majority believed throughout history, and these claims should be investigated via the proper channels.

 Brother Abu Salih: Brother Terence Helikaon Nunis, is it safe to say that during Biblical times, similar marriages took place between much older men and much younger women?
 The disparity is well known, and Biblical sources indicate a gap of 40+ years.
 Mary (a.s.) is cited to have been 12-14.
-Now whether Joseph was factual or not is another issue.
-But it does set a precedent of the time where customs were concerned.
+Now, whether Joseph was factual or not is another issue.
+But it does set a precedent of the time when customs were concerned.
 And I would like for you to have a look at the article I posted from Brother Ayman bin Khaled.

 Brother Ikram Al-Islam: Brother Terence, if you are referring to the article posted by Brother Sri Nahar, I have read it.
 It is all istiqra’, without any quotation from classical Hanafi fuqaha’ explicitly expressing that she was older than 9.
 Perhaps, I am overlooking something here.